Dosa Recipe, How to make Dosa Batter

 • Rice – Though you can use any kind of non-sticky rice, short grain raw rice like sona masuri and ponni give the best results.
 A good substitute is basmati rice (not sella) or a combination of raw rice & idli rice/ short parboiled rice works.
 Using 100% parboiled rice or idli rice has not yielded me consistent result.

-• Methi seeds also known as fenugreek seeds are used in smaller amounts to help with fermentation.
+• Methi seeds -These are known as fenugreek seeds and are used in smaller amounts to help with fermentation.
 You can substitute the seeds with ground fenugreek.
 If you live in warmer climate, you can make dosa without methi.

-• Poha is known as flattened rice & helps to make your dosas light, without being dense.
+• Poha – It is known as flattened rice & helps to make your dosas light, without being dense.
 This gives similar results as that of cooked rice.
+But cooked rice can make your batter go bad (stale) during warmer days.

 • Cold Filtered water – Use filtered/de-chlorinated water.
 Chlorinated water can inhibit the growth of natural yeast required for fermentation.
 Your batter may not ferment at all if you use tap water.
 We use cold water because we don’t want the batter to heat up.